Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns

 \end{prop}

-\proof For a pattern of $k$ errors to be corrected, they can be spread across up to $n$ blocks, as long as there are no more than $r$ errors in each block.
+\proof For a $k$-error pattern to be correctible, the errors can be spread across up to $n$ blocks, as long as there are no more than $r$ errors in each block.
 So for a given partition $\pi \in \mathcal{P}_{n,r}(k)$, for each part of $\pi$ we have to choose (i) which block contains that many errors and (ii) where in that block they lie.
 Working through $i$ in increasing order, for each $i$ there are $n-c_i(\pi)$ blocks remaining, of which we choose $f_i(\pi)$ (corresponding to the $f_i(\pi)$ parts of size $i$).
 Then in each of the $f_i(\pi)$ blocks we have chosen, we choose $i$ error positions from the $m$ available. \endproof

 Note that if $k > nr$, the set $\mathcal{P}_{n,r}(k)$ is empty, so $E_{n,m,r}(k)=0$.